Samuel Miles: After the war

 In 1789, Miles was admitted as an honorary member of the Pennsylvania Society of the Cincinnati.

 His post-war life included a distinguished career as a politician and public servant.
 He was made judge of the Appeals Court, served as an alderman and mayor of Philadelphia from 1790 to 1791.
 He was reelected as mayor, but declined the office.
 He was elected trustee for the University of Pennsylvania, resigning in 1793.
 He also was a member of American Philosophical Society, elected in 1768, and was very active in the First Baptist Church of Philadelphia.
-The town of Milesburg, Pennsylvania, was laid out by him and is named after him.

 As a businessman, in 1783 he operated an early sugar refinery with Colonel Jacob Morgan at 77 Vine Street in Philadelphia.
 Joining with financier Robert Morris, he helped underwrite the voyage of the ship Empress of China – the first American vessel to visit the Chinese mainland.
-In 1791, with John Patton, he co-founded of Centre Furnace in State College, Pennsylvania.
+In 1791, with John Patton, he co-founded Centre Furnace in College Township, Pennsylvania.

-Miles also is noted as being the first faithless elector, when he was pledged to vote for Federalist presidential candidate John Adams, but instead cast his vote for Republican candidate Thomas Jefferson.
-This was the first contested election in USA and an angry voter wrote to the Gazette of the United States, "What!
+Miles also is noted in history as being the nation's first "faithless elector."
+In the presidential election of 1796, he was a member of the Electoral College pledged to vote for Federalist presidential candidate John Adams.
+Instead, he cast his vote for Democratic-Republican candidate Thomas Jefferson.
+This was the first contested presidential election and an angry voter wrote to The Gazette of the United States, "What!
 Do I chuse Samuel Miles to determine for me whether John Adams or Thomas Jefferson shall be President?
 No!
 I chuse him to act, not to think!"
-Miles cast his other presidential vote as pledged for Thomas Pinckney.

-As a new member of the Democratic-Republican party, he ran for Congress twice (1798) but lost to political newcomer Federalist Robert Waln (1765–1836).
+As it turned out, Miles's action had no effect on the outcome, Jefferson losing by three electoral votes.

+Ironworks creations, results

+Miles started the ironworks at Centre Furnace in State College in 1791 as a joint venture with James Dunlap and John Patton.
+He also built the ironworks at Harmony Forge and the town of Milesburg soon grew, populated by the iron workers drawn to the ore-rich land on the banks of Spring and Bald Eagle creeks.
+At that time, this valley contained the source of what often was regarded as some of the purest iron ore in the world.
+Brothers Joseph and James Miles carried on the iron works business until 1825 when Joseph Green became a partner.
+The Harmony Forge iron works continued until 1898.

+Founding of Milesburg, PA

+From the Milesburg (PA) Museum & Historical Society:

+"Col. Samuel Miles purchased the land that would become Milesburg in 1792 and a year later his brother Richard Miles mapped out the town of Milesborough.
+Milesborough was officially established in Mifflin County (Centre County was not formed until 1800) on March 13, 1797.

+"In 1827, the spelling was changed to Milesburgh, and in 1843, was granted borough status.
+It wasn't until September 20, 1893, that the borough was granted the Milesburg name we know today."